mcore1976/smartmetering/README.md

 The video showing mode is working : https://www.youtube.com/watch?v=i4JgbwCktYQ

-The file "main3b.c"/"compileattinyb" and "mainb.c"/"compileattiny" are Thingspeak version.
+The file "main3b.c"/"compileattinyb" ( or "main3b.c"/"compileattinyb" with no-radio-off option)  and "mainb.c"/"compileatmegab"  ( or "mainc.c"/"compileatmegac" with no-radio-off-option )  are Thingspeak version.
 In this option MCU will inititate GPRS connection for 30 seconds every N minutes (here in the code N =  120 minutes) using SIM800L module, then it will contact Thingspeak server and send HTTP POST towards Thingspeak servers to store your measurements from DHT22 sensor.
-Between DHT22 measurements the SIM800L has radio switched off and it is put into SLEEP MODE to conserve power.
+Depending on selected option - between consecutive DHT22 measurements the SIM800L - has radio switched off or not - and it is put into SLEEP MODE to conserve power.
+Sometimes where measurement are more frequent ( less than 5 hours)  switching off radio is bad choice because consecutive registrations to GSM network use a lot of energy...
+Then simple SLEEP MODE on SIM800L is better...

 How it works - details are here : https://www.teachmemicro.com/send-data-sim800-gprs-thingspeak/     and here   https://electronics-project-hub.com/send-data-to-thingspeak-arduino/
 To use these source file you have to create Thingspeak account and get API key first, then an update of source file is needed.
 API Key must be inserted into "main3b.c"/"mainb.c" source file as well as APN settings for GPRS access from your SIM card  ( it is marked in remarks in the code).